How to Choose and Implement the Right Internal Search for Your Website

 Internal Search Best Practices

 internal-website-searchInternal search functionality will add value to your website and make it easier for your customers to find the information they want exactly when they need it.
-Here are some best practices to consider when adding internal search:
+Here are some current best practices to consider:

 Enhance Your Website with an Internal Search Engine